 The term Chinese sausage refers to any type of sausage originating in China, so there are many varieties and flavors of Chinese sausages available on the market.
 Different provinces of China produce different flavors of Chinese sausages.
 For example, Cantonese sausage (lap cheong), which is the most common, has a sweeter taste than Sichuan sausages, which use local Sichuan pepper and chili pepper, resulting in a very strong spicy flavor.
-The Hunan province is famous for its sausage and wax meat (or winter-cured meat, Chinese New Year pork, 臘肉).
+The Hunan province is famous for its sausage and wax meat (or winter-cured meat, Lunar New Year pork, 臘肉).
 Hunan sausages have a slightly smoky taste, best described as a strong version of oak-smoked bacon or pancetta.

 Because of the Cantonese variety's popularity, the name "lap cheong" has become a universal term for all Chinese sausage, whether sweet or spicy, fresh or smoked or from other countries such as Thailand and Vietnam.
 In the United States, however, you will mainly find two types of sausage: "bai you chang," which is flavored with soy sauce, and one made with pork and/or duck livers.
 No matter which type of sausage you buy, there are two basic ways they can be cooked.